UmassiM/ML_Lagrangian_NN/README.md

 The main advantage of learning L rather than a relationship between coordinates in phase space, is that symmetries of systems are automatically encoded in the network regardless of the coordinate system fed to it. \
-This means there need not to be data pre-porocessing, and no external rules have to be taught to the network to make it physically meaningful, leading to generalised predictability and stricter conservation of first integrals.
+This means there need not to be data pre-porocessing, and no external rules have to be taught to the network to make it physically meaningful, leading to generalised predictability and stricter conservation of first integrals, which is not a granted features for other models.